Home Compare ADYEN.AS vs GDDY

 Adyen N.V. vs GoDaddy: Which Stock Looks Stronger in 2026?

-GoDaddy holds the cleaner structural position, with the lead spread across valuation and stability.
-Adyen still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+GoDaddy holds the cleaner structural position, with valuation as the main driver and stability adding further support.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ADYEN.AS: STOXX 600, GDDY: Russell 1000).
+Peer scores are normalised within each company's primary universe (ADYEN.AS: STOXX 600, GDDY: S&P 500).

 INDUSTRY COMPARISON